-Samart Payakaroon: Greatest of All Time in Muay Thai?
+Samart Payakaroon: The Greatest Muay Thai Fighter of All Time?

 Among Thailand’s greatest fighters, the debate over the true GOAT always circles back to the muay femurs—the technicians who seemed to float across the canvas from one side of the ring to another, setting traps for their opponents.
 But within this elite group, there’s an unspoken hierarchy—some names linger longer in memory, not just for their mastery of the art, but for something less tangible.
 An aura, a presence, a face that belonged on posters as much as it did on fight cards.